raindev32/express-sequelize-swagger-starter/README.md

 ## Description

 This repository, hope can help u developing backend faster than before becuase this project already structural. just need to settingup some.
+No required Auth feature yet, Authentication Feature ( on progress & research )

 Using Technologies :
 - Express JS